Message-oriented middleware: Middleware categories

 All these models make it possible for one software component to affect the behavior of another component over a network.
 They are different in that RPC- and ORB-based middleware create systems of tightly coupled components, whereas MOM-based systems allow for a loose coupling of components.
 In an RPC- or ORB-based system, when one procedure calls another, it must wait for the called procedure to return before it can do anything else.
-In these synchronous messaging models, the middleware functions partly as a super-linker, locating the called procedure on a network and using network services to pass function or method parameters to the procedure and then to return results.
+In these mostly synchronous messaging models, the middleware functions partly as a super-linker, locating the called procedure on a network and using network services to pass function or method parameters to the procedure and then to return results.
+Note that Object request brokers also support fully asynchronous messaging via oneway invocations.

 Advantages

 Central reasons for using a message-based communications protocol include its ability to store (buffer), route, or transform messages while conveying them from senders to receivers.

 Another advantage of messaging provider mediated messaging between clients is that by adding an administrative interface, you can monitor and tune performance.
 Client applications are thus effectively relieved of every problem except that of sending, receiving, and processing messages.
 It is up to the code that implements the MOM system and up to the administrator to resolve issues like interoperability, reliability, security, scalability, and performance.